Vitarch/FindAClass/README.md

 Try Django Tutorial 15 of 21 - Django Update Thank You Page and View after Paypal Purchase https://www.youtube.com/watch?v=Cmk_HeQwwtg

+To Check if you have south installed:
+%pip freeze

+%python manage.py syncdb

+If you didn't make any changes to your model then convert to south for migrations
+%python manage.py convert_to_south findaclass

+If you have problems and can't fix it then the easiest fix is to delete the migrations folder and the db.sqlite3 file.
+You will need to reload the databasae if you do this.

 To move to production:
 Try Django Tutorial 18 of 21 - Create MySQL for Django Production Server and setup https://www.youtube.com/watch?v=cJESeioAFpU